 The Why of Bonding With Your Baby

 Bonding is the creation of an intense attachment between a child and their parents and is essential for babies health and wellbeing.
 Although studies are still being conducted, science has shown that a child’s bond with parents does influence their sense of security and self-esteem as they grow and develop.
-However, a bond isn’t created overnight, but over time, and can even begin before the baby is born – so what can you do if you’re not carrying your own child?
+However, a bond isn’t created overnight, but over time, and can even begin before the baby is born – so how can you be bonding with your baby if you’re not carrying your own child?

 The When of Bonding With Your Baby